dahioth/customers-app-serverless/README.md

 We implemented a **REST API** in API Gateway with the following characteristics:

 - Integrated with AWS Lambda functions for backend logic for each of the endpoints.
-- CORS enabled for integration with the frontend, with **Cross-Origin Resource Sharing (CORS)** settings configured to allow the S3 bucket domain.
 - Endpoints:
   - **POST `/customers`** — Create a new customer.
   - **GET `/customers`** — Retrieve all customers.